Ronald Acuña Jr. Preview, Player Props: Braves vs. Cardinals

 Ronald Acuña Jr. At The Plate

-- Among qualified hitters in MLB play, his batting average ranks fourth, his on-base percentage ranks first, and he is sixth in the league in slugging.
+- Among the qualifying hitters in baseball, his batting average ranks fourth, his on-base percentage ranks first, and he is sixth in the league in slugging.

-- Acuna has driven in a run in 53 games this season (39.0%), including 18 games with more than one RBI (13.2%).
-He has also driven home three or more of his team's runs in 11 contests.
+- Acuna has driven home a run in 54 games this year (39.4%), including more than one RBI in 13.1% of his games and producing three or more of his team's runs on 11 occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.